 - Join a sustainability-focused student organization.
 There are many student organizations at Georgia Tech focused on sustainability who actively work towards goals within all levels of sustainable practices.
 Group efforts on campus range from raising awareness and organizing accessible events, to the application of science, technology, engineering, and policy to service opportunities and grand challenges locally and abroad.

-- Take a sustainability themed campus tour or of the Kendeda Building for Innovative Sustainable Design.
+- Take a tour of the Kendeda Building for Innovative Sustainable Design.